-An introduction to modular construction
+An introduction to modular buildings

 In essence, modular construction is where a building is constructed off-site under controlled factory conditions.
 The building is designed and produced either whole, or for larger projects, in transportable modules.
 Modular construction puts the same focus on using environmentally focused, high quality materials and meeting relevant Building Regulation and performance standards as traditional construction.